Beki78/fetan-pay/README.md

 ### 💻 Developer-Friendly API

 Simple REST API with comprehensive documentation.
 Get started in minutes, not days.
-API keys provided for developers.
+2 API keys provided for all plans.

 ### 📊 Analytics Dashboard

 Track all your transactions, verification rates, and business metrics in one place.

-### 🎯 Reliable Support

-Dedicated support team ready to help you integrate and scale your payment verification.

 ## How It Works